 - Make sure your samples are tightly edited, so set an end point at the true end of the sample and then ‘DISCARD’ the unwanted audio.
 Just remember this is a destructive process.

 - Use non-destructive chopping and pad parameters whenever possible as this avoids creating additional audio and/duplicate samples.

-Based on my findings, it seems the 2GB RAM models of standalone MPC (MPC Live, MPC Live 2, MPC One, MPC One Plus, and MPC X have approximately 1130 MB of usable RAM available.
+Based on my findings, it seems the 2GB RAM models of standalone MPC (MPC Live, MPC Live 2, MPC One, MPC One Plus, and MPC X) have approximately 1130 MB of usable RAM available.
 More importantly, this equals around 53 minutes of stereo audio (at 44.1kHz).
 This figure is still ultimately an estimate and may change each time Akai updates the MPC Firmware (I performed my tests using firmware 2.0.5).

 Effects, program files, sequences and warping appear to have very little relative impact on system memory.
 Memory usage from a plugin is dependent on the complexity of the plugin.